tonypilz/singleton/README.md

 Note that the order of construction of `a` and `b` can be changed without affecting the result.
 This is one of the advantages of this approach.

-Also note that defering calls can be interlaced which allows deferring execution until multiple instances are available e.g. if a class `C` depends on `A` __and__ `B`, this could be expressed as:
+Also note that defering calls can be nested which allows deferring execution until multiple instances are available e.g. a dependence of a class `C` on `A` __and__ `B` could be expressed as:

 ```cpp
 struct C{